An Alternative Way to Learn: Learning Pods

 Or e-mail us at firstname.lastname@example.org.

-Jill's Tutors has Learning Pods support in Austin, TX.
+Jill's Tutors has Learning Pods support in Austin, Dallas, and Houston, TX.
 But with enough interest, we can try to launch in a test market near you.
 Want us to set up a Learning Pod for your child?
 Give us a call today!

 Parents Look to Learning Pods for 2022-2023 School Year

 So, what are learning pods?

-These “pods” or “bubbles” are a way for two to three families to agree to socialize with one another, but no one else in order to cut down on exposure and risk to COVID-19.
+These “pods” are a way for two to three families to agree to learn with one another.
 In these pods, families homeschool their children in one environment, while also creating a space for their children to socialize with regular playdates and activities.

 Interested in setting up a learning pod of your own?

-If you think your family may be interested in joining a socially distanced learning pod, there are a few things to consider first.
+If you think your family may be interested in joining a learning pod, there are a few things to consider first.

-Think about who you choose to approach: Who you choose to set up these socially distanced learning pods with is essential to the safety of everyone involved.
+Safety Concerns: Think about who you choose to approach: Are you concerned with lingering Covid?
+Who you choose to set up a learning pod with is essential to the safety of everyone involved.
 To minimize your risk of catching and spreading COVID-19, you’ll want to find a family that is being as careful as yours.
-That means a family who is spending more time at home, limiting their social contact, and wearing protective face coverings when they go out in public.
+That means a family who is spending more time at home, limiting their social contact, and wearing protective face coverings when they go out in public, etc.

 Consider a family that is low risk for complications from the virus: When picking a family to team up with, it’s important to consider everyone’s potential risk of complications from the virus.
 If a family is at a higher risk, it’s essential to make sure everyone involved is comfortable with the additional threats the pod poses.